Increasing Your Child's Intellectual Performance

 Is it possible to raise your child's intelligence?
 Some experts say you can't because it's fixed at birth, while others believe that intelligence is changeable.
 Neither side of the intelligence debate disputes that you can at least increase your child's intellectual performance.

-Following is a brief look at strategies for improving your child's intellectual and cognitive functioning.
+The following is a brief look at strategies for improving your child's intellectual and cognitive functioning.
 Click here for an IQ test, and here for the scoring criteria.
 For more, go to Chapter 6 of Family First: Your Step-by-Step Plan for Creating a Phenomenal Family.

 Also, for a CD on enhancing your child's IQ from Dr. Frank Lawlis, Dr. Phil's mentor and former professor, click here.